Shahadat-shuvo/ML-Approach-to-predict-Heart-Disease/README.md

 # Results

-Our final model achieved an accuracy of 85% and an F1 score of 0.75.
+Our final model achieved an accuracy of 89% and an F1 score of 0.90.
 We visualized the feature importance of the model and found that the most important features for predicting attribute were the PhysicalHealth, DiffWalking, MentalHealth, Diabetic, PhysicalActivity, Stroke

+[To know in Brief, then it's highly recommended to visit 'Project Implentation Paper' file]